glipR/brains4bots/_posts/2021-01-01-dictionaries.md

 ### What are they?

-So far in our programming, we've seen a lot of different tools that used the `()` to get something done.
+So far in our programming, we've seen many different tools that used the `()` to get something done.
 Examples you've seen before include `print`, `input`, `on_for_seconds`, and many others.
-We've given them lots of different names throughout these pages (tools, things, methods, functions).
+We've given them many different names throughout these pages (tools, things, methods, functions).
 And you might have been wondering how you can make your own.

-These things are called functions, and they let you package little parts of Python into their own self-contained bits, that you can reuse.
+These things are called functions, and they let you package little snippets of Python into their own self-contained bits that you can reuse.
 For example, let's revisit how we calculated the colour differences before:

 ```python